-The prostate gland that plays an important role in ejaculation.
-Many people believe that ejaculating frequently can help reduce the risk of prostate cancer.
+The prostate gland plays an important role in ejaculation.
+While more research is necessary, some evidence suggests that ejaculating frequently can help reduce the risk of prostate cancer.

-The prostate gland is a small, walnut shaped gland that produces the fluid in semen and helps push this fluid out during ejaculation.
+The prostate is a small, walnut-shaped gland that produces the fluid in semen and helps push this fluid out during ejaculation.

 Because prostate cancer is so widespread, it is important to know and understand the risk factors.